zgojcic/3DSmoothNet/README.md

 ```
 to train a 32 dimensional 3DSmoothNet with mini-batch size 256.
 By defult, the training data saved in `data\train\trainingData3DMatch\` wil be used and the tensorboard log will be saved in `./logs/`.
 For more training options please see `./core/config.py`.

+### Evaluation
+The source-code for the performance evaluation on the 3DMatch data set is available in the `./evaluation/`.

+In order to compute the recall, first run the `correspondenceMatching.m` and then the `evaluate3DMatchDataset.m`.

+With small changes of the point cloud names and paths, the code can also be used to evaluate the performance on the ETH data set.

 ## Demo